 By encouraging your wee one to develop in this way, you’ll help them to discover new abilities, but also to understand that what they want to do may sometimes be unsafe, or could hurt or upset other people.

-The boundaries you create are vital to help your kids feel safe and make the world that little bit easier to understand.
+The boundaries you create are vital to help your kids feel safe and make the world that wee bit easier to understand.
 No child can feel confident if they have unlimited freedom or responsibility.
-But, they will test the boundaries you set.
+But they will test the boundaries you set.
 This is the way they start to understand themselves and the world.
-While there isn’t one right way to go about things – every parent, child and family is different – there are a few tried and tested tricks that can help make it easier to deal with your toddler’s behaviour.